Do I have to pay any money up front?

 You have the following legal rights under our contingency fee agreement

-- We will return you phone calls, emails, and text messages within 24 hours
+- We promise to return you phone calls, emails, and text messages within 24 hours

-- We will regularly update you on the status of your case
+- We promise to regularly update you on the status of your case

 - You have the right to fire us at any time if you are not satisfied with our services